PurpleBooth/git-mit/usage/lints/subject-longer-than-72-characters.md

-# Enabling and Disabling via git-mit.toml
+# Subject Not seperate from body

 ## Setup